Convergence

 The honest dashboard

 Most dashboards lie.
 They show green when things are red.
-They hide what they don't know.
+They hide what they do not know.
 They present confidence they have not earned.

 Convergence refuses to lie.

 When a source fails, the system health panel shows red, not green with an asterisk.
-When an authority hasn't updated in six hours, the figure shows a dash rather than a stale number presented as current.
+When an authority has not updated in six hours, the figure shows a dash rather than a stale number presented as current.
 When a cluster is built from a single source, it stays PENDING; it does not graduate to FULL because the algorithm wants to impress.
-The platform shows what it knows, acknowledges what it doesn't, and never fills the gap with speculation.
+The platform shows what it knows, acknowledges what it does not, and never fills the gap with speculation.

-Convergence isn't a dashboard.
-It's a method of seeing.
+Convergence is not a dashboard.
+It is a method of seeing.

 Open sources, on-the-ground reporting, satellite imagery, and direct domain expertise, combined into one analytical surface that holds the eight domains together at the resolution decisions actually require.